amsantac/datascience3GDproject/code book.md

 This column shows the average of each variable for each activity and each subject.
 The units for each observation is given in the same units as the variables in the original dataset as described in the README file in the UCI HAR Dataset folder

 ===========

+The dimensions of the tidy data set correspond to 11880 rows and 4 columns.
+The four columns correspond to the four variables mentioned above.
+The 11880 rows result from the combination of 30 subjects performing 6 activities measured by 66 measurements.

 A full description of the data collected from the accelerometers from the Samsung Galaxy S smartphone for this experiment is available at the site where the data was obtained: